Holes on Hydrangea Leaves – Reasons & Treatments

 Pests Eating Hydrangea Leaves

-There are three common pests that can eat holes into your hydrangea leaves, or they can eat entire leaves, leaving hydrangeas partially or completely defoliated.
+There are three common pests on hydrangeas, that can cause holes in the leaves, or they can eat entire leaves, leaving hydrangeas partially or completely defoliated.

 – Slugs